1. Receive financial aid when you’re temporarily jobless

-So, if you ever lose a job, do keep in mind that SOCSO will be there to support you (RM600 for 3 months) while you’re looking for a job.
+So, if you unfortunately lose a job, do keep in mind that SOCSO will be there to support you (RM600 for 3 months) while you’re looking for a job.
 It will also provide you training and assist you to get potential job replacement.

 If you die (touch wood) during working hours, your family will be paid a maximum sum of RM2,000 (Funeral Benefit).
 This is good because, for some of us, dying isn’t cheap.
 We’ve talked about this before in our previous article - Malaysia vs Singapore: How Expensive Is It To Die?

 For example, if you leave a spouse, he/she will receive 60% of the daily income of the deceased throughout his/her life.
 What if you don’t have a spouse or children?
 Then your parents will receive 40% of the income.

-Imagine this: You’re driving happily in the morning to work, it’s a good day and then suddenly, out of nowhere, a van hit your car - BAM!
-Because of this, your whole body is aching due to internal injuries.
-Guess what?
-SOCSO can also assist you by giving free medical treatment at any registered clinic panel.
+Imagine this: You’re driving happily in the morning to work, it’s a good day and out of nowhere, a van hit your car - BAM!
+Your head banged on the dashboard and started bleeding.

-Known as the Employment Injury Scheme, you’re eligible to claim for free medical treatment for any injuries or accidents when:
+Within the Employment Injury Scheme, you’re eligible to claim for free medical treatment for any injuries or accidents when:

 - you travel from home to work